federatedplatforms/FEDeRATED-BDI/README.md

 ### Static distribution

-An example configuration of static distribution (see: application.properties):
+An example configuration of static distribution:

 ```properties
 # When there are no rules explicit rules enabled, the broadcast rule will be enabled by default